Transplants News Circa 2014 advancements in transplantation

 ST: They need to get to the transplant center in six hours for liver or under eight hours for kidney.
 They can drive, like some have from New Jersey to Pittsburgh, or fly commercial, as some have down from New York City to Kansas City or Washington, D.C. to Pittsburgh.
 Some others have moved to a new location when they hear that they are near the top of the list, like one patient who worked in Connecticut, but got her liver transplant in Indianapolis.
 A private jet is a good back-up option; many have used it for liver transplantations, flying from San Francisco to Portland, for example, and many of these costs are covered by insurance.

-I work as a sales person for a vaporizer supplies wholesaler.
+I work as a sales person for a vapor wholesale distributor.
 Traveling to medical marijuana dispenceries and vape shop throughout California I meet lots of people.
 One of my long time retail customers had a young child who needed a liver transplant.
 Everytime I dropped by with new vaping products she would catch me up on the agonzing wait they endured for four years before her daughter was able to find a match.
 When you realize as I did listening to this retailer that there are more than a hundred of thousand people waiting for a life-saving organ transplant, it seemed like a miracle when Elsie and her family were notified of a donor.
 I am thrilled to say Elsie is a healthy teenage looking forward to attending college next year.
 She was definitely one of the fortunate ones.
 Transplant News was a great idea from Mediaplanet.
 In 2016 the Transplants campaign was distributed through The Chicago Tribune on April 27th, 2016 and was published online.
 Let's hope they continue with their awareness campaign.

 Transplant Triumph: One Patient's Unlikely Happily Ever After